alexbeletsky/github-commits-widget/README.markdown

 How to use
 ----------
-Reference 'github.commits.widget-min.js' and containter div and place such script.
+Reference 'github.commits.widget-min.js' and container div and place such script.

 ```html
 <script>